-- Accounts Receivable -- EMCORE regularly evaluates the collectibility of its accounts receivable and accordingly - o Accruals for Liabilities and Warranties -- EMCORE may incur costs for which we have not been billed.
-These costs can include legal and accounting fees, costs pertaining to our self-funded medical insurance, warrenty costs and other expenses.
+- O Accounts Receivable -- EMCORE regularly evaluates the collectibility of its accounts receivable and accordingly maintains allowances for doubtful accounts for estimated losses resulting from the inability of our customers to meet their financial obligation to us.
+If the financial condition of our customers were to deteriorate, additional allowances may be required. - Accruals for Liabilities and Warranties -- EMCORE may incur costs for which we have not been billed.
+These costs can include legal and accounting fees, costs pertaining to our self-funded medical insurance, warranty costs and other expenses.
 EMCORE makes estimates for these costs using historical data or information gained directly from the service providers.

 The above listing is not intended to be a comprehensive list of all of our accounting policies.
 In many cases, the accounting treatment of a particular transaction is specifically dictated by generally accepted accounting principles.
 There are also areas in which management's judgment in selecting any available alternative would not produce a materially different result.
-See our audited consolidated financial statements and notes thereto included in this Annual Report on Form 10-K which contain a discussion of our accounting policies and other disclosures required by accounting principles generally accepted in the United States.
+See our audited consolidated financial statements and notes thereto included in this Current Report on Form 8-K/A which contain a discussion of our accounting policies and other disclosures required by accounting principles generally accepted in the United States.